Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Experiments

 For each thread group, in addition to measuring the average response time (provided by JMeter), we also kept track of the average server processing time: that is, the time the Hub takes to respond to the client, measured from the first to the last instruction executed by the server (i.e., without considering the time required by the server for the management of multiple requests on the queue, the creation of threads to handle incoming requests, etc.).
-The difference between the average response time and the average server processing time provides fundamental information on how the network influences the response time, and on how contemporary requests are managed on the server-side.
+The difference between the average response time and the average server processing time provides fundamental information on how the network influences the response time and how contemporary requests are managed on the server side.

 The number of clients concurrently accessing the web services is not the only element that may affect the performance.
-As already described in Section \ref{sec:client}, the client state contains fundamental information about the conversation with a specific client.
-The amount of information encoded in the state grows as the dialogue proceeds.
-Among the elements that contribute the most to the increase of the client state, every time the user expresses a preference about a topic, the corresponding likeliness is modified and its value is stored in the client state.
-Also, every time a new topic is mentioned, the state must keep a record of the sentences that have already been used by the system when talking about that topic.
+As already described in Section \ref{sec:client}, the \textit{dialogue state} contains fundamental information about the conversation with a specific client (see Figure \ref{fig:dialogue_state}), and the amount of information encoded in the state grows as the dialogue proceeds.
+Among the elements that contribute the most to the increase of the \textit{dialogue state}, every time the user expresses a preference about a topic, the corresponding likeliness is modified, and its value is stored in the \textit{dialogue state}.
+Also, every time a new topic is mentioned, the \textit{dialogue state} must keep a record of the sentences that have already been used by the system when talking about that topic.